wigging/pythonic/_posts/numpy/large-array-memory.md

 ---
-title: Memory usage of large NumPy array
+title: Memory Usage of a Large NumPy Array
 date: February 4, 2023
 ---